 There was concern about the timeline for the Corps of Engineers making necessary improvements to a critical stretch of levee in the Wood River area in the vincinity of the Mel Price Lock and Dam.
-FEMA agreed to accept the Corps' certification of that portion of the system with the Corps utilizing an interim operations plan until funding of final improvements was available.
-In March 2019, the Corps of Engineers received \$24,087,000 in the FY20 President's Budget for construction of the needed improvements.
-The Corps of Engineers has completed the installation of all relief wells in the Reach 1 Relief Well Contract and is scheduled to award the Reach 2 Relief Well contract this month.
-The project is anticipated to be closed out in FY 2024.
+FEMA agreed to accept the Corps' certification of that portion of the system with the Corps utilizing an Interim Operations Plan (IOP) until funding and construction of the necessary improvements was completed.
+The Corps of Engineers has completed the installation of all relief wells in Reach 1 & Reach 2, and the IOP has been decommissioned.
+The project is anticipated to be closed out in FY 2025.